V4Fire/Core/src/core/data/README.md

 }
 ```

-This might seem naive, but it works.
-Also, we need to create some API to submit events of the provider that allows notifying an application if data was changed.
+It might seem naive, but it works.
+Also, we need to create some API to submit the provider's events that allows notifying an application if data was changed.

 ```js
 import request from 'core/request';